stephanie-w/brainscribble/content/statinf2.md

 H0      |       Ha      |       Type I error (False Positive, falsely claims a significant result) Ha      |       Ha      |       Correctly reject null Ha      |       H0      |       Type II error (False Negative falsely claims a nonsignificant result)

+A test statistic is used to make an assumtion, the null is made upon this assumption.
+The test statistic will have a certain likelihood for occuring, according to the distribution being used.
+When this likelihood is small, this indicates that the sample data are either from an unusual sample, or, that the distribution of the population actually is different than assumed.
+If the sample is properly drawn, there is small risk that the sample is unusual, and, so, it is safe to draw a conclusion that the distribution may be changed.
+This allows the conclusion that the null hypothesis may have changed, and that the alternative hypothesis might be accepted instead.
+This conclusion leads the researcher to "reject" the null hypothesis.

 Example: